-HIM 221 Coding Professional Practice
+HIM 221 CODING PROFESSIONAL PRACTICE

 2.5 credits.
 5 hours.
-(Laboratory 5 hours.)

-Prerequisite: HIM 202 and 207 with a grade of C or higher.
+(Laboratory 5 HOURS.)
+Prerequisite: HIM 202 and HIM 207 with a grade of C or better, and Formal Admittance to the Health Information Management Program.
 Virtual experience in health information coding processes.

+HIM 222 HEALTH INFORMATION MANAGEMENT COMPETENCY REVIEW

-HIM 222 Health Information Management Competency Review 3 credits.
+3 credits.
 3 hours.
-(Lecture 3 hours.)

-Prerequisites: BIOL 137, HIM 202, HIM 207, HIM 214, HIM 215, COLL 100.
+(Lecture 3 HOURS.)
+Prerequisites: BIOL 137, HIM 202, HIM 207, HIM 214, HIM 215, and Formal Admittance to the Health Information Management Program.

 This course offers a review HIM competencies, skills and knowledge pertinent to the technology and relevant to the professional development of the student.
 They prepare for job seeking through resumes, mock job interviews and professional conduct.
 Students take mock registration exams for self-evaluation of the domains, subdomains and tasks.